david-schmidt/KEGS-upstream/README.kegs.txt

 KEGS supports all Apple IIgs graphics modes (which include all Apple //e modes), plus plays all Apple IIgs sounds accurately.
-It supports serial port emulation through TCP/IP connections, or can use real serial ports on Windows and Mac OS X.
+It supports serial port emulation through TCP/IP connections, or can use real serial ports on Linux and Mac OS X.

 The ROMs and GS/OS (the Apple IIgs operating system) are not included with KEGS since they are not freely distributable.
 KEGS is a little